open-source-firmware/flat-image-tree/source/chapter1-introduction.rst

 Relationship to |dtspec|
 ------------------------

-|spec| is based on the Devicetree Specification, in that it uses the
+|spec| is based on the :index:`Devicetree Specification`, in that it uses the
 same structure and shares some concepts.

 32-bit and 64-bit Support
 -------------------------

-The |spec| supports CPUs with both 32-bit and 64-bit addressing capabilities.
+The |spec| supports CPUs with both :index:`32-bit` and :index:`64-bit` addressing capabilities.
 Where applicable, sections of the |spec| describe any requirements or considerations for 32-bit and 64-bit addressing.